The Unexpected Best & Worst of The Challenge: Double Agents

 In the graph below, the pink bars indicate when a challenger placed below (worse) than their score predicted, & the green bars show where challengers placed higher (better) than their pre-season rank prediction (or will finish, in the case of Leroy & Nany, who I wanted to give some credit to for being in the finals.
 Since there are four partner teams left, I’m assuming the finishes will be 1st-4th place, so I gave everyone in the finals “4”, as that’s the lowest their season progression score would end up).

-Nicole, Wes, Tori, Nelson, & Ashley all underperformed based on their pre-season rank by 8 placements or more, meaning, based on what they’ve previously been able to accomplish in this game, they should have made it farther (by “x” places the placements are just 1-30 when the player leaves in the game vs. how many competitors are left)
+Nicole, Wes, Tori, Nelson, & Ashley all underperformed based on their pre-season rank by 8 placements or more, meaning, based on what they’ve previously been able to accomplish in this game, they should have made it farther.

 Wes… bLAH.
 Everything he does is drenched in ego.
 He says in his Insta-goodbye-from-The Challenge-Double-Agents post that he is so proud of the “honor you’ve (MTV) bestowed to me to help you build it (the show)”… I mean… he’s not wrong… But I just interpret every word from his mouth as ARROGANCE.

-Nelson isn’t always taken seriously in the game by other competitors, but he has one of the best elimination records of anyone to date – second behind Kam (80% – 8 wins/10) on this season for the highest elimination winning % at 71% (10 wins/14).
+Nelson isn’t always taken seriously in the game by other competitors, but he has one of the best elimination records of anyone to date – second highest elimination winning % behind Kam (80% – 8 wins/10), Nelson’s elimination record is 71% winning (10 wins/14).
 (There were 3 players on this season with 100% elimination record – Fessy, Kaycee, & Nicole – who’ve all been in one and won one elimination so they’re excluded).

 We should be calling him Killa Nelly T!!!
 And that Hall Brawl against Fessy… that was BRUTAL.
 Nelson is a really physically capable man… had it been any other elimination than just direct physical combat, I think Nelly T could have had the edge.
 I hope we see the return of Nelly to The Challenge soon, as he feels like an essential part of the cast more & more each season.